jcosborn/qex/src/experimental/graph/DESIGN.md

 orders return an ordinary gauge zero after validating every seed's shape and runtime.
 Its further pullbacks are exactly zero.

-Each fused node owns its `PlaqWork`; cloning starts with empty work, and `releaseWork` or `releaseStorage` drops it.
-Every forward binds the current field and seeds before the numerical kernel exchanges halos.
+Ordinary fused nodes own their `PlaqWork`; cloning starts with empty work, and `releaseWork` or `releaseStorage` drops the node's reference.
+During planned execution compatible forwards borrow the plan's workspace, keyed by operation, layout, field count, and derivative order.
+Every forward binds the current field and seeds and completes its halo exchanges before returning.
 The graph tests compare all orders and pullbacks against independent hop chains, including the U(1) wrapper `tests/tgplaqstencilu1`. `tests/tstencilmpi` selects axes from the layout's rank geometry and checks remote faces and, when two axes are split, corners.